 What can you do to manage workplace stress?

 If you find yourself identifying with any of these symptoms, please read these 10 tips to manage workplace stress and anxiety:

 - Taking care of yourself: Self-care or self-love is vital to your health and mental state of mind.
-Self-care may include getting quality sleep, eating healthy, healthy relationships, and staying optimum physical health.
+Self-care may include getting quality sleep, eating healthy, having healthy relationships, and staying in optimum physical health.

-- Indulge in physical activities: Physical activities such as exercise and yoga produce endorphins that act as natural painkillers and improve not only sleep pattern but overall health.
+- Indulge in physical activities: Physical activities such as exercise and yoga produce endorphins that act as natural painkillers and improve not only sleep patterns but overall health.

 - Practice mindfulness: Practicing mindfulness, i.e. bringing awareness to each breath and sensation that you feel in your body helps you become aware of your thoughts, which can help in controlling instant reaction to a situation and relax.